15+ MCQ on DC Basics and Network for Electrical Engineering

 Ans = b

-10. The temperature coefficient of resistance of a wire is 0.0008 °C, the resistance of the wire is 8 ohm at 0°C, what is the resistance at 100°C?
+10. The temperature coefficient of resistance of a wire is 0.0008 °C, and the resistance of the wire is 8 ohm at 0°C, what is the resistance at 100°C?

 (a) 8.64 Ohm.